 Harden also suggests you contact your bank to update your account’s security questions, if your partner already has access to an account in your name.

-“Your husband of 10, 15 years probably knows the answers to most of your security questions,” she pointed out, “especially if he's been actively working to know them.”
+“Your husband of 10, 15 years probably knows the answers to most of your security questions,” she points out, “especially if he’s been actively working to know them.”

-She said you can tell your bank the question you want to use.
+She says you can tell your bank the question you want to use.
 You don’t have to stick with a default question your partner might know the answer to.

 If you can, set up separate accounts your partner doesn’t know about, or at least can’t access.